yugabyte/yugabyte-db/docs/content/latest/api/ycql/expr_fcall.md

 ## Semantics

-<li>The argument datatypes must be convertible to the expected type for that argument that was specified by the function definition.</li>
+<li>The argument data types must be convertible to the expected type for that argument that was specified by the function definition.</li>
 <li>Function execution will return a value of the specified type by the function definition.</li>
 <li>YugaByte allows function calls to be used any where that expression is allowed.</li>